08fdange/08fdange.github.io/_posts/2020-09-27-javascript_rails_api_project.markdown

 ### Conclusion

 Overall, I had a fun time building this project.
 It definitely put some challenges in front of me that I hadn't faced previously in the curriculum and I learned a lot working on it.
-I'd love to spend some additional time working on the project and making it even better than it is now, and eventually implenting my original idea of the map interface instead of the list.
+I'd love to spend some additional time working on the project and making it even better than it is now, and eventually implementing my original idea of the map interface instead of the list.